Jeff Altenburg

-Jeff Altenburg is a professional race car driver born in the USA.
+Jeff Altenburg (born December 10, 1962) is an American professional race car driver born in the United States.
 He has won sixteen national championships in both amateur and professional racing.

 Personal life

 Altenburg attended Catonsville High School in Baltimore County, Maryland and later attended the US Navy's Nuclear Power School.

 He was married to Brenda Altenburg and has a daughter named Cloe.

 Racing career

 Altenburg has competed in the BF Goodrich Trans Am Series, the Neon Challenge Series, the American Le Mans Series and the GrandAm Series.
 He has collected more than 120 career wins and 16 championships, with a record-setting six consecutive wins in the PPG Neon Challenge championships.